 If you think these few fun facts about Iceland are interesting, wait ‘till you actually get to the island.
 These fun facts are merely the tip of the iceberg (and we literally have those too) when it comes to interesting myths, legends, and historic happenings here on the island.

 And with our locals being so sociable and always open to a chat, you’ll find many willing to share their own stories, memories, and knowledge with you.
-The most diverse way of discovering these intriguing facts and the many fictions from around the country is by renting a campervan in Reykjavik and properly exploring the island via road trip.
+The most diverse way of discovering these intriguing facts and the many fictions from around the country is by renting a campervan in Iceland and properly exploring the island via road trip.

 Come and find out for yourself why Akureyri is slightly colder than the capital city of Reykjavik, why construction is literally planned around elf territory and many other things that are so unique to Iceland.